Skip to main content

 García Martínez et al. (2022) explores the use of methane single cell protein (SCP) as a form of nutrition during a global food supply shock caused by a sudden blockage of sunlight for a period of 5-10 years.
 They suggest that it is possible for SCP to be produced at an affordable price and fulfill global protein requirements within 5 years from the start of the disaster by utilizing existing technology and infrastructure.

-Abrupt Sunlight Reduction Scenario (ASRS), Nuclear winter, Food & supply chains, Single Cell Protein (SCP), Cost-effectiveness
+Abrupt Sunlight Reduction Scenario (ASRS), Nuclear winter, Economic analysis, Food & supply chains, Single Cell Protein (SCP), Cost-effectiveness

 Abstract